-Over the next five years, Appendino's newly formed council plans to prioritize educating the children of Turin on the environmental impact of meat production in the hopes that it will reduce consumption for future generations.
-"Leading medical, nutritional and political experts will help promote a culture of respect in our schools, teaching children how to eat well while protecting the earth and animal rights," explains the program.
+Over the next five years, Appendino's newly formed council plans to prioritise educating the children of Turin on the environmental impact of meat production in the hopes that it will reduce consumption for future generations.
+"Leading medical, nutritional, and political experts will help promote a culture of respect in our schools, teaching children how to eat well while protecting the earth and animal rights," explains the program.

 In a region as deeply steeped in meat-centric culinary practices as Piedmont, it would be a pretty major understatement to say that some of Turin's citizens are none too happy with Appendino's plan.

 "Great foods like wild boar ragu and Chianina steak are already disappearing from the menu once famed for its meats, wines, and cheeses," resident Elena Coda told The Local.
 Coda went on to say that Turin is now home to roughly 30 vegan or vegetarian restaurants, most of which have only recently opened.
 "I'm not sure if the trend will continue and expect there will be an inevitable backlash sooner or later."

 As reported by The Telegraph, one resident wrote the following on a local newspaper website: "Don't they have anything more urgent to worry about?
 Poor Torinesi."
 Another local stated, "Quinoa is revolting," while a third asked if there was "no limit to the madness?"